Basics¶

 - Modify the project locally (e.g., add

-subdirectory to Heroku usinggit subtree push --prefix basics/section8 heroku master
+basics/section8subdirectory to Heroku usinggit subtree push --prefix basics/section8 heroku master.

 Testing: Access here to retrieve all stores and their items in the database, returned in JSON format.